chanzuckerberg/axe-storybook-testing/README.md

 ## Configuring stories

-Stories can use parameters to configure how axe-storybook handles them.
+Stories can use parameters to configure how axe-storybook-testing handles them.

 ### disabled

-Prevent axe-storybook from running a story by using the `disabled` parameter.
+Prevent axe-storybook-testing from running a story by using the `disabled` parameter.

 ```jsx
 SomeStory.parameters = {